percona/everest-operator/docs/guides/build_your_own_dataimporter.md

 Because every organization uses different backup tools — `pg_dump`, `mysqldump`, `mongodump`, physical snapshots, or vendor-specific tools — Everest does not try to enforce a one-size-fits-all restore mechanism.

-Instead, with `DataImporters`, **you write the logic** for your backup tools, and Everest just runs it for you.
+Instead, with `DataImporters`, you write custom restore logic specific to backup tools/formats of your choice, and Everest just runs them for you.

 ### 🔌 Key Benefits